Thomas W. Libous: New York State Senate

 In November 2014, despite having been indicted earlier in the year, Libous was re-elected for a fourteenth Senate term and remained Deputy Majority Leader.
-Libous forfeited his Senate seat when he was found guilty of lying to the FBI on July 22, 2015.
+He forfeited his Senate seat when he was found guilty of lying to the FBI on July 22, 2015.

 Community projects and programs

 Libous helped provide funding for an ice rink at Broome Community College and an events center at Binghamton University.
 He also supported the Ottawa Senators' American Hockey League affiliate's 2002 move to Binghamton, facilitating the provision of funding for arena renovations on multiple occasions.

 In 1998, Libous founded the Student Community Service Awards (SCSA) through a partnership with WBNG-TV and Broome-Tioga BOCES.
 Each year, the SCSA program awarded scholarships to high school seniors based on community volunteer work.

 One of Libous's final acts as Senator was to secure over $4 million in grant funds to construct the new shared office for the Broome County Industrial Development Agency, Broome County Chamber of Commerce, and related groups.